Turf Toe

 How is turf toe diagnosed?

-• To check for damage in the bones and soft tissues, your provider may order an X-ray or MRI scan.
+To check for damage in your bones and soft tissues, your provider will order an X-ray and if needed, an MRI (magnetic resonance imaging) scan.
 These tests produce images of bones, ligaments, tendons and soft tissues.

 Management and Treatment

 Most sprained toe injuries heal with time and plenty of rest.
-Grades 1 and 2 turf toe injuries usually get better with noninvasive treatments that you can do at home.
-Your provider may recommend:
+Grades 1 and 2 turf toe injuries usually get better with conservative treatments that you can do at home.
+Your provider may recommend turf toe treatment, including:

 • Rest: Ask your provider how long you should avoid putting weight on your foot.
 Depending on the severity of the injury, you may need to take a break from sports and activities for several days or weeks.
 Your provider can give you a walking boot or crutches to use while your toe heals.